 - List of ingredients.

 - Quantity/categories of ingredients.

-- · Net quantity.
+- Net quantity.

 - Date: minimum durability.

 - Special storage/usage conditions.

 - Declaration of allergenic substances.

 - Business name and address.

 - Usage instructions.

-Organic: To be marketed as organic-certified in The Netherlands and throughout the European Union, olive oil must bear the European Union's organic logo.
+Organic: To be marketed as organic-certified in France and throughout the European Union, olive oil must bear the European Union's organic logo.
 In order to qualify for the organic logo, the olive oil must comply with the European Union regulations on organic farming and marketing.
+Additional information about the EU organic logo is available here.
+The regulations are explained in greater detail in the section 'What are the niche requirements?' in this document.
+In addition to the European Union logo, France has its own organic logo: the AD mark.

-Examples of Retail Labelling Olive Oil
+Examples Retail Labelling of (organic) Olive Oil